mdtareque/Github-community-repo-notes/tech_notes_n_quick_ref_codes/sybase.md

 ## Sybase general and Stored procedures facts
 - TEXT datatype variable can't be passed as procedure parameters.
 A temp table should be included for passing the data between procedures.
 - `Alter table` queries are not re-runnable.
+- `DROP PROCEDURE` does not allow specifying the database name as prefix.
+- `sp_describe` allows the database to be prefixed with 2-dot notation, to look for objects in the referenced database.